fserrey/visualizing-real-world-data/README.md

-# visualizing-real-world-data

-## Where is the best place to place my office?
+# Where is the best place to place my office?

 On this project, we aim to locate a proper place to develop our business finding the best environment for it.
 The goal is to place the **new company offices** in the best place for the company to grow.
 For this, we define the criteria we are following, a brand-new company in the gaming industry.